A quick intro

 Deep rooted dogma and assumptions, a need to replace qualitative risk assessments with quantitative risk management, a lack of time or skills, or an assumption that what we do today is ‘good enough’, or assuming we never get fired for making the same mistake everyone else is, even if we know better?
 Perhaps some or all of these.

-If you’d like to read it, check out the links below.
+If you’d like to read on, check out the links below.

 If you’re more interested in cyber incident response, click here.